 Michael Antonellis is the National Director of Marketing Communications at the National Brain Tumor Society.
-Mr. Antonellis is an executive staff member and plays a key role within the advancement team by developing, directing and leading marketing strategy and vision as well as all communications programs for internal and external marketing, promotion and branding.
+Mr. Antonellis is a creative leader and senior executive who develops and directs marketing strategy and vision as well as all communications programs for internal and external marketing, promotion, awareness, social engagement, and branding.
 He leads campaigns to drive public awareness and brand recognition, build deeper engagement and loyalty from volunteers and donors, generate revenue and stewardship, and promote organization-centric fundraising and research/advocacy progress.
 He previously served as Director of Marketing & Communications at Harte Hanks, an international digital marketing services company, and has held senior communications and public relations positions at CAD software provider VISTAGY (now Siemens), and Lois Paul & Partners, a leading high technology and biotechnology public relations agency.

 Director, Research and Program Partnerships

 Kristina Knight serves as the Director, Research and Program Partnerships.
 She oversees the vital work of our pediatric brain tumor research Initiative, supporting the LLC President.
 She also is part of our industry engagement team and organizes the annual NBTS Scientific Summit, among other responsibilities.
 Previously she worked overseeing the Marketing Communications department for seven years.
 Prior to working in the brain tumor community, Kris spent many years in branding and business development for small to mid-size businesses, working with non-profit, higher education, biotech, and technology clients.
 Kris has specialized in client services and project management, as well as working in-house to run marketing efforts.